Ankit0592/Masterbot/DESIGN.md

    5. Bot only provides suggestions about similar bugs and create tasks.
 Team member need to decide if the task can be marked duplicate or whom to assign the task.

  ##### Additional Design patterns:
-    Currently,  we identify the following design pattern in our project:<br>
+    Currently,  we identify the following design pattern in our project:
     Observer - users are notified about the status change of tasks on JIRA